 After graduating in 1937 he went on an exhibition tour in Mexico.
 After finalizing the name of his tumbling gear, he trademarked the name “Trampoline”.
-He then built a few trampolines and promoted them by touring performance.
+He then built a few trampolines and promoted them by touring performances.
 His promotion did really well and sales increased gradually.
 In 1941, he and Griswold formed the “Griswold-Nissen Trampoline and Tumbling Company” in Iowa.

 A Journey for the Trampoline

 After World War II Nissen continued his journey to promote the trampoline and started touring in Europe and later in the Soviet Union.
 In 1956 he set up a manufacturing plant for his company in England with another trampoline pioneer Ted Blake.
-The trampoline manufacturing was quite successful for several years.
+Trampoline manufacturing was quite successful for several years.
 But by the late 1970s, other trampoline brands started making similar products and the trademarked word “trampoline” became a generic word for rebounding apparatus.
 Finally, Nissen’s company ceased operations in 1980.

 The Dream Came True